 2. Treat your hair

-While you’re in the salon recommend getting a fresh hair cut, book in for a deep conditioning treatment.
-Curly hair is often drier than straight hair, and needs moisture to stop it looking frizzy.
+While you’re in the salon getting a fresh hair cut, I recommend asking for a deep conditioning treatment.
+Curly hair is naturally drier than straight hair, and needs moisture to stop it looking frizzy.
 Plus, who doesn’t love a hair treatment?
 You may also want to give your hair a weekly deep condition at home.

 3. Change up your routine